-- Feedback & Coaching: Real-time, 180 degree view, Encourage future effective behavior
+- Feedback & Coaching: Identify areas for improvement and encourage future effective behavior

-- Development: Discover ways to employees reach full potential, Follow-up
+- Development: Discover ways to employees reach full potential

 - Are there skills you have that are not being utilized in your current role and on your projects?

 - Is there any support or resources you feel like you need?